TheOddler/aplai/report/report.md

 ## Redundant constraint

 As per the assignment we introduced a redundant constraint to improve the solution.
-In it's simplest form it is not needed to specify that each rectangle can only contain a single number.
+In its simplest form it is not needed to specify that each rectangle can only contain a single number.
 Since rectangles can't overlap, and each rectangle contains one of those numbers, it is implied that each rectangle contains exactly one number.
 So as an additional constraint we **explicitly** specify that each rectangle contains exactly one number, rather than implicitly through other constraints.